renato-favarin/covid_ICU_prediction_at_sirio_libanes/README.md

 - It was noticed a considerable increase in performance for all the estimators by reducing the number of database columns (features) that were duplicated and highly correlated with themselves; however, by exaggerating the dose and removing more features, we negate the benefits previously obtained;

 - It was diagnosed that in the initial treated database there was a data leakage that could be impacting the predictive capacity of the models; a new round of tests was carried out, but there was no success in improving the performance obtained previously;

-The failure of this attempt, however, has resulted in reflection and consideration of the impact on classification analysis when data collection and data availability is already carried out in an unbalanced manner from the beggining of the work.

 Next steps and strategies were discussed in an attempt to improve the predictive performance of the estimators.